Inspiring International Young Leaders for an ever-changing world!

 |Full Day (one per week)||Half Day (three per week)|

 The ideal place to spend your summer in Toronto!
 Our downtown location puts the city right at your doorstep.
 Just south of the famous neighbourhood of Yorkville, you are a short walk to Yonge Street, coffee shops, stores and so much more.
-Although located right downtown, the St. Michael’s campus is extremely secure, providing young teens with a safe living environment.
+Although located right downtown, as a college of the University of Toronto, St. Michael’s campus is extremely secure, providing young teens with a safe living environment.
 Located on the same campus are large classrooms, air conditioned student lounges, and modern dining facilities.
 WiFi is available throughout the campus.

 We provide you with three meals daily, Monday - Saturday.
 Brunch and dinner are served on Sundays to allow time for you to sleep in.
 All meals are provided in a modern cafeteria which features various stations offering a wide choice of main courses.
 Lunch and dinner are complimented by a full salad bar, dessert offerings and unlimited drinks.
 All students eat together in the university dining hall that is decorated in the history of the school.
 Our meals are cooked on-site by professional staff and meet rigid nutritious standards.